timaeusx/ds4400-gene-expression/README.md

 ## Dataset and experimental design

 The dataset used was published by Golub et al. and contains the genetic data of 72 patients.
+There are approximately 7000 genes in the dataset, representing the numerous genes that were recorded from the patients.
+There were no null values in the dataset.

 In general, the dataset has the following features:
 - Gene Description